-In this tutorial, you will learn how to control what appears in Google search results when people find your site.
+In this tutorial, you'll learn how to control what appears in Google search results when people find your site.
+We'll show you how to modify Joomla's meta title and meta description.

 - It shows the URL.
 You learned about Joomla's SEF URLs and about how to troubleshoot them earlier in our blog.